cota/dbt-bench/README.md

 ## NBench

+The scripts attempt to build and run NBench automatically, provided there is a valid cross-compiler for the target architecture.

-Build NBench with `make -C nbench`.
-Define the `CROSS_COMPILE` variable to cross-compile.
+Build and benchmark NBench with `make nbench`.

-Note that NBench's repo (under `nbench`) is a submodule.
+Note that NBench's repo (under `nbench`) is a submodule, so it has to be checked out first.

 ## Perl

-Build perl with `make perl-deps`.
-The makefile will download the Perl sources, build them and test them.
-Note that cross-compilation for Perl is not supported.
+Build and benchmark Perl with `make perl`.

+Note: cross-compilation for Perl is not supported, so this can only run with a QEMU_ARCH that matches that of the host machine.

 ## QEMU-user performance